pzimbelman/twithub/README.markdown

     json_string = "{\"content\":\"pzimbelman pushed to master at pzimbelman/blog\",\"username\":\"pzimbelman\",\"posted_at\":\"2012-07-23 17:35:47 UTC\",\"origin\":\"github\"}"
     Twithub.from_json(json_string)

-The from_json method will accept with a string representing a single entry, or a string which represents an array of entries.
+The from_json method will accept a string representing a single entry, or a string which represents an array of entries.